 These criteria are also used to make recommendations for the Provost Awards for Innovations in Teaching.
-Based on the recommendations of departmental reviewers, these awards will be granted to candidates who have exemplary records of teaching innovations, including active learning strategies, well-defined learning outcomes, and strategies for creating inclusive classrooms and curricula that engage students from diverse backgrounds and with differing learning styles and aptitudes.
+Based on the recommendations of departmental reviewers, these awards will be granted to candidates who have exemplary records of teaching innovations, including active learning strategies, well-defined learning outcomes, and strategies for creating collaborative classrooms and curricula that use a wide array of strategies to engage a variety of learning styles .